LadyJo02/deep-learning-portfolio/_sources/blog/learning_rate.md

 ---

-# Results and Interpretation
+# Results & Interpretation

-### Learning Rate = **0.001** (Best Performance)
+### Learning Rate = 0.001 (Optimal)
-- Consistent decrease in loss
-- High validation accuracy (≈ 97–98%)
-- Stable convergence
-- Smooth training curve
+- The training curve is stable and smooth.
+- Achieves the highest accuracy (~98%).
+- Converges efficiently.

-### Learning Rate = **0.0001** (Too Slow)
+### Learning Rate = 0.0001 (Too Small)
+- Training is very slow.
-- Loss decreases very gradually
+- Loss decreases gradually.
-- Accuracy improves but remains lower compared to 0.001
-- More epochs would be required to reach optimal performance
+- Needs more epochs to reach high accuracy.

-### Learning Rate = **0.01** (Unstable)
+### Learning Rate = 0.01 (Too Large)
-- Loss fluctuates or increases
+- Highly unstable.
-- Accuracy stagnates or declines
+- Accuracy oscillates and may not improve.
-- Can cause divergence in training

-These observations confirm that the learning rate has a dramatic impact on performance, stability, and convergence speed.
+- Sometimes diverges entirely.

 ---

+# Reflections

+From this experiment, I learned that even small changes in learning rate dramatically affect:

+1. **Training stability**
+2. **Speed of convergence**
+3. **Final performance**

+A poorly chosen learning rate cannot be compensated by simply training longer.
+Because of this, tuning the learning rate is often the **first and most important** hyperparameter decision.

+---

 # Conclusion

-The learning rate is one of the most influential hyperparameters when training deep learning models.
-This experiment demonstrated that:
+The learning rate is one of the most influential hyperparameters in deep learning.

-- A learning rate that is **too small** slows learning and delays convergence.
-- A learning rate that is **too large** destabilizes training and may prevent convergence entirely.
+A well-chosen learning rate enables efficient and stable learning, while a poor choice can prevent learning altogether.
-- An appropriately chosen learning rate (here, **0.001**) achieves the best balance between speed and stability.

-Understanding the behavior of learning rates is essential for effective model tuning and should be among the first hyperparameters evaluated in any deep learning workflow.
+This experiment demonstrated how different learning rates affect the behavior of a CNN model on MNIST and highlighted why selecting the right value is crucial for model success.

 ---